bart-lg/geocropper/README.md

 ## Usage

+### CSV

-Downloading and cropping of tiles based on csv files with geolocations located in directory data/csvInput.
+Downloading and cropping tiles based on csv files with geolocations located in directory data/csvInput.

+Tiles will be downloaded to data/bigTiles
+Cropped tiles will be saved in data/croppedTiles Loaded csv files will be moved to data/csvArchive

 ```
 make importall
 ```

+#### CSV Structure

+default csv delimiter: ,
+default csv quotechar: "

+##### Mandatory fields

+* lat
+* lon
+* dateFrom
+* dateTo
+* platform

+##### Optional fields

+* width
+* height
+* tileLimit
+* description
+* cloudcoverpercentage
+* producttype
+* polarisationmode
+* sensoroperationalmode
+* swathidentifier
+* timeliness

+The package omits all other field names.

 ## Country determination